alexandru-dinu/alexandru-dinu.github.io/content/posts/thoughts.md

 draft: false
 ---

+- Building momentum and having a tight feedback loop are essential for productivity.
 - When you're thirsty for soda, just drink sparkling water instead -- it's the fizziness that you crave.
 - Always, **_always_**, apply what you learn -- don't fall into [tutorial trap][1], it's a subtle form of [procrastination][2].
 - Spreadsheets are extremely good for aggregating experiment data.